…to Aid in Understanding Article V

 • Resources on History of the Phrase “Convention of States”

-This list includes a sampling of the numerous books have been written about the Constitution with varying emphasis on Article V.
+This list includes a sampling of the numerous books that have been written about the Constitution with varying emphasis on Article V.

 Articles that address the oft raised claim that the 1787 Constitutional Convention ran away, that the Founders went beyond their authority.